Custom Software Development

 When off the shelf software is inadequate or does not exist, custom software enables you to achieve your business objectives.

-Since custom software is developed for a single customer, it can accommodate that customer’s particular preferences and expectations.
+Since custom software is developed for you, a single customer, it can accommodate your particular preferences and expectations.
 Custom software may be developed in an iterative processes, allowing all nuances and possible hidden risks to be taken into account, including issues which were not mentioned in the original requirement specifications.
 In particular, the first phase in the software development process may involve input from a number of departments, including marketing, engineering, research and development and general management.

 Spreadsheets and off-the-shelf software packages may also contain bugs, and moreover because they may be deployed at a business without formal testing, these bugs may slip through and cause business-critical errors.